-- Press and hold the Sleep/Wake button until the red slider appears
+- On an iPad or iPhone with a Home Button and iPod Touch: press and hold the Side/Top/Power button until the slider appears

-If restarting didn’t work, try a forced restart on your iPhone, iPad, or iPod touch.
+If restarting didn’t work, try a forced reboot on your iPhone, iPad, or iPod touch.
 Perform this only if your iDevice and the iTunes or App Store is still not responding.

 How to force restart

-- On an iPhone 6s and earlier, iPad, or iPod touch: Press and hold both the Sleep/Wake and Home buttons for at least ten seconds, until you see the Apple logo
+- On an iPhone 6s and earlier, older iPad, or iPod touch: Press and hold both the Home and the Top (or Side) buttons for at least 10 seconds, until you see the Apple logo

 - Alternatively, Open Settings > iTunes & App Store